THEOplayer/samples-html5-sdk/README.md

 ## Quickstart: on your local machine

-1. Install dependencies `npm install`
-2. Run the static server local `npm run serve`
+1. Run the static server local `npx http-server`

 > The THEOplayer library provided in this sample is currently targeted to the latest version and is set to run on **localhost only**